CartoDB/torque/docs/support/02-contribute.md

 ## Contributing code

-Best part of open source, collaborate in Torque.js code!.
+Best part of open source, collaborate in Auth API code!.
 We like hearing from you, so if you have any bug fixed, or a new feature ready to be merged, those are the steps you should follow:

 1. Fork the repository.
 2. Create a new branch in your forked repository.